BradleyGilden/alx-backend-user-data/0x03-user_authentication_service/README.md

   Find the user with the requested session ID.
 If the user exists destroy the session and redirect the user to GET /.
 If the user does not exist, respond with a 403 HTTP status.

+  ### Step 5

+  In this task, you will implement a get_reset_password_token function to respond to the POST /reset_password route.

+  The request is expected to contain form data with the "email" field.

+  If the email is not registered, respond with a 403 status code.
+Otherwise, generate a token and respond with a 200 HTTP status and the following JSON payload:

 * []() -
 * []() -
 * []() -